 How far does it make a difference if you believe in life after death?

 Why is there suffering?

 What do people do when life gets hard?

 What wisdom did famous philosophers contribute to today’s human thinking?

 At GCSE students can choose Religious Studies as an option.

 Our GCSE course is the AQA Specification A. We study the beliefs and practices from Christianity and Islam.
-We then continue to look at four topical themes; Religion and Life, The existence of God and Revelation, Religion, crime and punishment, and Religion, human rights and social justice.
+We then continue to look at four topical themes; Religion and Life, Religion, Peace & Conflict, Religion, Crime and Punishment, and Religion, Human Rights and Social justice.
 Within these themes we engage in debate on religious and secular views.

 Christopher Whitehead Language College and Sixth Form,